concur/developer.concur.com/api-reference/direct-connects/hotel-service.markdown

 `SOAPAction:availability.`

 CDATA and HTML code inside of XML nodes and attributes are not allowed.
 These data will be escaped.
-The hotel suppliers should not use XML special characters - predifined entities: &, <, >, ", ' inside of ID elements like RatePlanID.
+The hotel suppliers should not use XML special characters - predefined entities: &, <, >, ", ' inside of ID elements like RatePlanID.

 Concur is using date as xs:date XML type "2017-05-01".